Chart Color Schemes

 Tamworth Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tamworth Surrounds' dwelling structure, as per the latest Census, consisted of 97.3% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 89.5% houses and 10.4% other dwellings.
-Home ownership in Tamworth Surrounds was at 44.5%, with mortgaged dwellings at 38.7% and rented ones at 16.7%.
-The median monthly mortgage repayment in the area was $1,590, while the median weekly rent was $275.
-Nationally, Tamworth Surrounds' mortgage repayments were lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Tamworth Surrounds' dwellings, as per the latest Census, consisted of 97.3% houses and 2.6% other dwellings (including semi-detached homes, apartments, and others).
+This contrasts with Non-Metro NSW's 89.5% houses and 10.4% other dwellings.
+Home ownership in Tamworth Surrounds stood at 44.5%, with mortgaged properties at 38.7% and rented ones at 16.7%.
+The median monthly mortgage repayment was $1,590, higher than Non-Metro NSW's average of $1,500 but lower than the national average of $1,863.
+The median weekly rent in Tamworth Surrounds was $275, compared to Non-Metro NSW's $300 and Australia's average of $375.

 Frequently Asked Questions - Housing